MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/python-sdk-azure-sql-database-samples.md

 # Azure management libraries for Python samples for SQL Database

+The following table links to Python source you can use to create and connect to a SQL database.

 | ||
 |---|---|
 | [Create and manage SQL databases][1] | Create SQL databases, list database usages, and configure firewalls.  |